Insure.com ranks 2025’s best insurers. See the winners.

 How much American Family costs

-American Family has competitive prices compared to other ranked companies with a national average monthly premium of $142, which fell in the middle of the premiums we compared.
-It’s more expensive than Erie and Nationwide but cheaper than Geico and Progressive.
+American Family has fairly competitive prices compared to other companies, with an average monthly premium of $142.
+This falls in the middle of the insurer premiums and is more expensive than Erie and Auto-Owners.
+However, American Family is cheaper than Geico, Progressive and other national car insurance companies.

 CompanyMonthly Premium